-As an update to the 2007 Erosion Restoration Implementation Plan, the City of Markham completed a City-Wide Stream Erosion Study Update (prepared by AECOM, 2014) to re-examine previously identified erosion concerns and document new sites.
-Of the watercourse reaches delineated within the City's municipal boundary, three were relevant to the subject property: Reaches BRU-3 and BRU-2 (Bruce Creek) and BZ-2 (Berczy Creek).
+As an update to the 2007 Erosion Restoration Implementation Plan, the City of Markham completed a City-Wide Stream Erosion Study Update (AECOM 2014) to re-examine previously identified erosion concerns and document new sites.
+Of the watercourse reaches delineated within the City's municipal boundary, three were relevant to the subject property: Reaches BRU-3 and BRU-2 of Bruce Creek and Reach BZ-2 of Berczy Creek.
 Reach BRU-3 captures almost the entire length of the Bruce Creek within the subject property, with the exception of the portion of Bruce Creek just upstream of 16th Avenue.
-This portion was delineated as part of BRU-2 which extended downstream of Toogood pond to the Carlton Road crossing in Unionville.
-Reach BZ-2 encompasses the entire portion of Berczy Creek within the subject property and extends just south of 16th Avenue.
+Reach BRU-2 then extends downstream from this point to the Carlton Road crossing of Bruce Creek in Unionville.
+Reach BZ-2 begins at the southwest property boundary and extends just south of 16th Avenue.